-Smarts: If you're short on time, skip the apple chutney or just serve the meal with apple slices on the side - you'll still benefit from the great flavor combination of balsamic vinegar, savory Brussels sprouts, and tart apples.
+Smarts: If you're short on time, skip the apple chutney or just serve the meal with apple slices on the side - you'll still benefit from the classic flavor combination of balsamic vinegar, pork, and apples.

 - Brussels sprouts - 1 1/2 lbs, trimmed and halved

 - Vinegar, balsamic - 2 tsp + 1 tsp

 - Mustard, Dijon - 1 Tbsp (use large grain if you have it)